mfisher87/mfisher87.github.io/content/cognitive_load.md

   type annotation and checking.
   By explicitly documenting and verifying correctness of interfaces, I need to hold less information about how different parts of the codebase talk to each other.
-* ⭐ Whitespace: Vertical whitespace can explicitly indicate boundaries between concepts.
+* ⭐ Vertical space: Intentional vertical space can explicitly indicate boundaries between concepts.
   For example, when writing prose I like to write lots of small paragraphs and use lots of headers and subheaders to make information hierarchy explicit.